SartoRiccardo/btd6maplist-api/README.md

 git merge main
 ```

+In case in conflicts with the data in `/database/data`, only solve conflicts in `/database/data/gentestdata.py` and run the script again.
+Note that the `/database/data` is not meant to seed data the API's tests, but the website's, so some data may differ.

 ## Usage

-Compile `config.py` like you would normally in the `main` branch, and start it.
+Compile `config.py` like you would normally in the `main` branch, and start it. `config.test.py` can also be compiled to override some variables in `config.py`, should you want to.
 - You need an empty PostgreSQL database.
 The testing suit will automatically wipe and initialize it and use it.